Razyapoo/KGBClusteringDocumentation/technical_documentation.md

 <h3 id="child-parent-or-parent-child-layout-constraint">"ChildParentLayoutConstraint" and "ParentChildLayoutConstraint" classes</h3>

 A [visual layout constraint](#visual-layout-constraint-glossary) defining [child-parent](#parent-child-or-child-parent-hierarchical-relationship-glossary) (resp. [parent-child](#parent-child-or-child-parent-hierarchical-relationship-glossary)) relationships is expressed as an instance of the `browser:ChildParentLayoutConstraint` (resp. `browser:ParentChildLayoutConstraint`) class.
 Classes playing a child role (resp. parent role) are assigned using the `browser:childNodeSelector` (resp. `browser:parentNodeSelector`) predicate.
-An expansion predicate (e.g. `skos:broader`) in the expansion SPARQL query is selected using the `browser:hierarchyEdgeSelector` predicate.
+An expansion predicate (e.g. `skos:broader`) in the expansion SPARQL query is assigned using the `browser:hierarchyEdgeSelector` predicate.

 > **Warning** \
-> Each pair of node and edge selectors must be assigned to a separate instance of the `browser:ChildParentLayoutConstraint` (resp. `browser:ParentChildLayoutConstraint`) class.
+> Each pair of node and edge selectors must be assigned to a separate instance of the `browser:ChildParentLayoutConstraint` (resp. `browser:ParentChildLayoutConstraint`) class. \

-> **Note** \
-> If you want to add more edge selectors with the same node selector, place each pair of an edge selector and the node selector in a separate instance of the `browser:ChildParentLayoutConstraint` (resp. `browser:ParentChildLayoutConstraint`) class.
+> If you want to add more edge selectors with the same node selector, make each pair of the edge selector and the node selector as a separate instance of the `browser:ChildParentLayoutConstraint` (resp. `browser:ParentChildLayoutConstraint`) class.

 <h3 id="backend-configuration-implementation">Implementation</h3>